CompuTec/computec-docs/docs/labels/setup/configuration/gathering-more-information.md

 ## Using Query Parameters

-Query parameters are executed by the label manager when preparing a set of information to be transferred to the printer driver.
+Query parameters allow the Label Manager to dynamically gather data when preparing label information for the printer driver.

 The Query parameters are specified in the Mappings table settings.

 ![Mapping](./media/gathering-more-information/mapping-table.webp)

-Please select a template for which you want to map the query to the output parameter.
+Select a template for which you want to map the query to the output parameter.

 ![Strings](./media/gathering-more-information/strings.webp)